DavisVaughan/globals/revdep/problems.md

 * GitHub: https://github.com/ycli1995/bbknnR
 * Source code: https://github.com/cran/bbknnR
 * Date/Publication: 2024-02-13 10:20:03 UTC
-* Number of recursive dependencies: 162
+* Number of recursive dependencies: 160

 Run `revdepcheck::revdep_details(, "bbknnR")` for more info

 </details>

 ## In both

+*   checking whether package ‘bbknnR’ can be installed ...
+WARNING
+    ```
+    Found the following significant warnings:
+      Warning: namespace ‘colorspace’ is not available and has been replaced
+    See ‘/scratch/henrik/revdep/globals/checks/bbknnR/new/bbknnR.Rcheck/00install.out’ for details.
+    ```

 *   checking installed package size ...
 NOTE
     ```